 Pediatric Brain Cancer

-A study published by the Environmental Health Perspectives journal found children had a significantly higher risk of developing brain cancer when a parent was exposed to herbicides.
+However, a study published in Environmental Health Perspectives found that unborn children could develop brain cancer if a parent was exposed to herbicides.
 The effects of exposure could even be as far-reaching as two years before their children were born.

 Symptoms of pediatric brain cancer include: